 You can also use the Java system properties to pass configuration parameters.
 However, there is no standard way to set Java system properties.
 The JDK, for example, uses a file containing a list of the property names and values, and most web browsers do not allow properties to be set at all.
-The most useful way to use this functionality is by passing in parameters using the JDK Java interpreter's -D command-line switch, or Microsoft JView's /d: switch.
+The most useful way to use this functionality is by passing in parameters using the JDK Java interpreter's -D command-line switch.
 This approach supplements the command-line argument support.